seven-sevens/react-rx-bindings/README.md

 ```

 It's not very noticeable yet because we only have one subscription, but when you've got several, and some pipelines
-going, it makes it much easier to read, and easy to go through and make sure I've saved each subscription.
+going, it makes it much easier to read, and easy to go through and make sure you've saved each subscription.

 ## Redux Example